Metropolis-nexus/OPNsense-Setup/README.md

 ## OPNSense installation

 Install OPNsense as usual, note that:
-- Use UHS as the filesystem, as the VM itself already runs inside of a ZVOL.
+- Use UFS as the filesystem, as the VM itself already runs inside of a ZVOL.
+- Go without swap on SSD.
 - The default password for both the root and installer user is "opnsense".

 ## Configure interfaces